Finding Foreign Buyers: Choosing a Sales ChannelSales Channel

 How to Find Foreign Buyers: Common Exporting Methods

-The video highlighted some sales channels to consider.
+The video highlights some sales channels to consider when looking to find overseas buyers or partners.
 Going into more detail, there are two common methods of exporting: direct selling and indirect selling.

 The way you choose to export your products can have a significant effect on your export plan and specific marketing strategies.
 A key consideration is the level of resources your company is willing to devote to your international marketing effort.
-Read more about determining the best approach for marketing your company.
+View some of the key resources below:

 Prepared by the International Trade Administration.
 With its network of 108 offices across the United States and in more than 75 countries, the International Trade Administration of the U.S. Department of Commerce utilizes its global presence and international marketing expertise to help U.S. companies sell their products and services worldwide.
 Locate the trade specialist in the U.S. nearest you by visiting http://export.gov/usoffices.

 Foreign Trade Techniques Market Research Distribution